Why You Feel High After a Chiropractic Adjustment

 Think of it as your body recalibrating.
 For a long time, your muscles, nerves, and joints may have been functioning in a state of imbalance.
 A specific, gentle adjustment encourages your body to return to a more stable and efficient state.
 This shift, while beneficial, is still a change.
 Your body needs a moment to adapt to its new, healthier alignment.
 The temporary symptoms you might feel are simply evidence of this powerful transition.
 They show that the specialized techniques are working and your body is reorganizing itself for better function and long-term wellness.

-Your Nervous System Hits the Reset Button
+Your Nervous System Gets a Reset

 Your nervous system is your body's command center, and even a subtle misalignment in your spine can interfere with its communication lines.
 A chiropractic adjustment helps clear up that static, allowing your brain to communicate more effectively with the rest of your body.
 This is like hitting a reset button.
 As your nervous system recalibrates to this clearer connection, you might feel tired or even a bit foggy.
 It’s a sign that your body is shifting out of a long-held stress pattern and into a state of healing and repair.
 This neurological reset is a core part of the healing process, especially with precise methods like Quantum Spinal Mechanics (QSM3), which focuses on restoring balance to the entire system.